Katze hat Entzündung im Maul

 In general, you should pay attention to high-quality cat food with as little sugar as possible.
 Poor quality food can weaken your cat's immune system and impair dental hygiene and promote bacteria.
 In addition, the food should be rich in important nutrients such as calcium to prevent, for example, FORL disease.

 To prevent inflammation in the oral cavity, a good dental hygiene very important.
 You may even be able to integrate regular tooth brushing with special toothpaste or a dental care gel from a specialist retailer into your furry friend's daily routine.
 However, it is difficult for most cats to get used to brushing their teeth.
-Instead, you should Check-ups at the vet and have your teeth cleaned at regular intervals to remove plaque.
+Instead, you should check-ups with the veterinarian and have your teeth cleaned at regular intervals to remove plaque.

 Popular products